 Professional Development and School Tours available for all school districts.

-For information on opportunities for teacher professional development for your district please contact Cindy Petersen, Deputy Director of Education at 540-201-4137, cpetersen[at]taubmanmuseum[dot]org
+For information on opportunities for teacher professional development for your district please contact Cindy Petersen, Deputy Director of Education at 540.201.4137 or cpetersen[at]taubmanmuseum[dot]org

-For school tours information and reservations contact Hillary Hardison, School and Outreach Manager at 540-204-4137, hhardison[at]taubmanmuseum[dot]org
+For school tours information and reservations contact Hillary Hardison, Children's Education Manager at 540.204.4110 or hhardison[at]taubmanmuseum[dot]org

 Partnerships with Roanoke City Public Schools

-All Roanoke City Public Schools are welcome to schedule a school tour at no extra charge.
+All Roanoke City Public Schools are welcome to schedule a school tour at no charge.
+The Taubman Museum of Art Roanoke City Public Pre-K-12 School Program funded in part by the generous support of the City of Roanoke.

 Middle School Art Camps